jrosen48/utk-homepage/content/post/2022-07-05-new-chapter-data-representations-and-visualizations-in-educational-research/index.md

 The Encyclopedia was on o hold for awhile, and so we had to wait something we were proud to share.
 Thankfully, the chapter is available now.

+It is available as a PDF [here](/dai-et-al-2022-data-representations.pdf).

+Here's the citation:

-Dai, T., Rosenberg, J. M., & +Lawson, M. A. (in press).
+> Dai, T., Rosenberg, J. M., & +Lawson, M. A. (2020).
 Data representations and visualizations in educational research.
 In T. L. Good & M. McCaslin (Eds.), Educational Psychology Section; D. Fisher (Ed.), *Routledge Encyclopedia of Education* (Online).
-Taylor & Francis: New York, NY.
+Taylor & Francis: New York, NY. https://www.taylorfrancis.com/entries/10.4324/9781138609877-REE148-1/data-representations-visualizations-educational-research-ting-dai-joshua-rosenberg-michael-lawson

-It is available as a PDF [here](/dai-et-al-2022-data-representations.pdf).